Old Fort Erie: War of 1812 (1812–1815)

 Fort Erie was the site of the bloodiest battles during the War of 1812.
 This new fort was unfinished when the United States declared war on 18 June 1812.
 Part of the garrison of Fort Erie fought at the Battle of Frenchman's Creek against an American attack in November 1812.
 In 1813, Fort Erie was held for a period by U.S. forces and then abandoned on 9 June 1813.
 The fort had been partially dismantled by the small garrison of British troops and Canadian Militia as they withdrew.

 British reoccupation followed American withdrawal from the area in December 1813.
 The British attempted to rebuild the fort.
 On 3 July 1814 another American force landed nearby and again captured Fort Erie.
 The U.S. Army used the fort as a supply base and expanded its size, adding to defensive fortifications.
 At the end of July, after the Battles of Chippawa and Lundy's Lane, the American army withdrew to Fort Erie.
 They were besieged by the British for an extended period.
 In the early hours of 15 August 1814, the British launched a four-pronged attack against the fortifications.
-A well-prepared American defence and an explosion in the North East Bastion destroyed the British chance for success, and they lost more than 1,000 of their men.
+A well-prepared American defence and an explosion in the fort's Northeast Bastion led to the attack being repulsed, with the attackers suffering 1,000 casualties.

-An American sortie on 17 September captured two of the British batteries and the American troops were able to spike the guns in one of them before being driven back to the fort.
+An American sortie on 17 September captured two of the British batteries and the American troops were able to spike the guns of one battery before being driven back to the fort.
 In the American sortie, NY Militia Brigadier General Davis died at the front of his column.
 Colonel Gibson was cut down as well.
 Brevet Lieutenant Colonel Eleazer D. Wood was also killed leading this sortie.
 Shortly afterward, the British lifted the siege and retired to positions to the north at Chippawa.
 After an unsuccessful American attack at Cook's Mills, west of Chippawa, news reached the American forces that the eastern seaboard of the U.S. was under attack.
 On 5 November 1814, with winter approaching, the Americans destroyed the fort and withdrew to Buffalo.